LegoMindTrick/blitzkrieg_solo/README.md

 # blitzkrieg_solo

-A Clojure library designed to ... well, that part is up to you.
+A Clojure program designed to play Blitzkrieg: World War Two in 20 minutes by Paolo Mori.

 ## Usage